mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Now that we've seen why *replication* is important, let's do a quick dive into the details of *replica sets*. *Replica sets* are groups of *mongods* that share copies of the same information between them. *Replica set* members can have one of two different roles.
 The either can be *primary node where all reads and all writes* are served by this node.
 Or *secondary node* where the responsibility of this node is to replicate all of the information, and then serve as a high availability to node in case of failure of the primary.

-The secondaries will get the data from the primary through an asynchronous replication mechanism.

-Every time an application writes some data to the replica set, that right is handled by the primary node.

-And then data gets replicated to the secondary nodes.

-Now this replication mechanism is based out of a protocol that manages the way that the secondaries should read data from the primary.
+The *secondaries* will get the data from the *primary* through an *asynchronous replication mechanism*.
+Every time an application writes some data to the *replica set*, that right is handled by the *primary node*.
+And then data gets *replicated to the secondary nodes*.
+Now this *replication mechanism* is based out of a protocol that manages the way that the *secondaries should read data from the primary*.

 In MongoDB this is synchronous replication protocol might have different versions.